 Critic Craig Mathieson has combed the Stan archives to deliver the mother of all guides to great movies available on the platform.
-In this list of the 50 best movies on Stan you can find modern masterpieces, 20th century classics, arthouse sensations, essential world cinema, lots of comedy and drama and more.
+In this list you will find modern masterpieces, 20th century classics, arthouse sensations, essential world cinema, and more.Watch on Stan

 In this gilded, prescient thriller—complete with a Robert Bresson homage—from Paul Schrader that foresaw the decade to come, Richard Gere plays a Los Angeles escort whose sense of physical and emotional control is tested after he’s drawn into a criminal conspiracy.

 American Hustle (2013)Watch on Stan

 Recreating an FBI investigation from the 1970s with a cast that includes Amy Adams, Bradley Cooper, Jennifer Lawrence and a never-better Christian Bale, David O. Russell’s love of antagonistic energy and abrasive personalities finds a melancholic heart amidst the self-destructive cons of this brittle drama with a heartbreaking sting.

 One of the great Australian movies of the 21st century, David Michôd’s debut is a coming-of-age thriller set in the Melbourne underworld.
 Fear takes hold of a murderous clan whose destructive towers are memorably played by Jacki Weaver and Ben Mendelsohn.

 The Vietnam War was but a few years past when Francis Ford Coppola—who nearly died making it—unleashed this mesmerising study of personal and national collapse.
 Martin Sheen is the Green Beret sent beyond any boundaries, including reality, to assassinate Marlon Brando’s rogue American general, leading to vast set-pieces and dreamy invocations that bind the story together.